Ealeex/ytdlp-node/README.md

 # ytdlp-node

-Wraps the YT-DLP script for Node.js projects.
-This package provides a simple way to use the yt-dlp executable from Node.js or by calling the included binary directly.
+A Node.js wrapper for the YT-DLP executable, providing a simple TypeScript/JavaScript API to download audio and video using the bundled `yt-dlp.exe` binary.

 ## Features
-- Bundles the `yt-dlp.exe` binary for Windows
+- Programmatic access to yt-dlp from Node.js
+- Supports audio, video, and DASH downloads
+- Customizable output directory, format, and playlist selection
-- TypeScript support for programmatic usage
+- TypeScript types included

 ## Installation